top of page

 Creating Financial Opportunities to Start Businesses

-Taking a partnership approach between WFWP Australia and the WFWP Chapters within the Pacific Island Nations, the Pasifika Micro-Credit project aims to empower women in the Pacific Nations by directly investing in their business idea, economic activity, or micro-enterprise with a micro-credit loan.
+Taking a partnership approach between WFWP Australia and the WFWP Chapters within the Pacific Island Nations, the Pasifika Micro-Credit project aims to empower women in the Pacific Nations by directly investing in their business idea with a micro-credit loan.

 WFWP Australia supports UN Sustainable Development Goal 1: no poverty; Goal 5: gender equality; Goal 8: decent work and economic growth; Goal 10: reduced inequalities; Goal 17: partnerships for the goals.